jaelynbos/hello-world/README.md

 # hello-world
 Practice

-I'm an ecology researcher using github for data management and R coding
+I'm an ecology researcher using github for R and Python